Here’s a simple owl craft made with smooth stones and other items found in nature.

-My daughter and I had the idea to make these owls after we spent the day playing at the creek.
-We found a bunch of fresh water bivalve shells that we thought looked like owls eyes.
+My daughter and I had the idea to make this owl craft with natural materials after we spent the day playing at the creek.
+We found a bunch of freshwater bivalve shells that we thought looked like the eyes of an owl.

-A few days later we went looking for rocks to make owls.
-Once home we put these together in a matter of minutes.
+Next, we looked for stones that we thought looked like owls perching on a limb.
+Once home we put these cute owl crafts together in a matter of minutes.

 You may be able to find most of the natural materials that we used to make these owl crafts in nature, just as we did.
 Go on a nature hunt to see what you can find.
-If nothing you find will work I have provided affiliate links to some alternative owl craft materials that can easily be substituted.
+If nothing you find will work, we have listed links to some alternative owl craft materials that can easily be substituted.

 Step 2 – Glue on eyes

-These cute little owl crafts for kids, or adults, look great sitting in gardens, potted plants and on mantles and windowsills.
+These cute little owl crafts for kids, or adults, look great sitting in gardens, potted plants, and on mantles and windowsills.
 They also make a lovely addition to nature tables and can be used for pretend play.